Military demarcation line

 The Military Demarcation Line within the Korean Demilitarized Zone.

-The Military Demarcation Line (MDL), sometimes referred to as the Armistice Line, is the land border or demarcation line between North Korea and South Korea.
+The military demarcation line (MDL), sometimes referred to as the armistice line, is the effective land border or demarcation line between North Korea and South Korea.
 On either side of the line is the Korean Demilitarized Zone (DMZ).
 The MDL and DMZ were established by the Korean Armistice Agreement.

-In the Yellow Sea, the two Koreas are divided by a de facto maritime "military demarcation line" and maritime boundary called the Northern Limit Line (NLL) drawn by the United Nations Command in 1953.
+In the Yellow Sea, the two Koreas are divided by a de facto maritime "military demarcation line" and maritime boundary called the Northern Limit Line (NLL) drawn by the United Nations Command (UNC) in 1953.
 The NLL is not described by the Korean Armistice Agreement.

 Demarcation on land

 MDL sign in Joint Security Area, 1956.